-Ever since the East African broke the story about France Telecom asking the Kenya Government (GoK) to reimburse it for more than the amount it paid to invest in the privatization of Telkom Kenya in 2008, its been an interesting tale – (summarized well here at Ratio Magazine) – and also confusing that a company invested in the mobile business – a component of one of Kenya’s fastest growing sectors (communications) until recently, could be struggling.
-Orange is also the exclusive partner apple for the i-phone in Kenya which is the world leading smart phone.
+Ever since the East African broke the story about France Telecom asking the Kenya Government (GoK) to reimburse it for more than the amount it paid to invest in the privatization of Telkom Kenya in 2008, its been an interesting tale – (summarized well here at Ratio Magazine) – and also confusing that a company invested in the mobile business – a component of one of Kenya’s fastest-growing sectors (communications) until recently, could be struggling.
+Orange is also the exclusive partner apple for the i-phone in Kenya which is the world’s leading smartphone.

 Market leader Safaricom is part of the problem as Orange, Zain and Yu have been unable to shake its dominance of the market whether voice, data, dealerships, money transfer.